terraform-google-modules/terraform-example-foundation/docs/upgrading_to_v3.0.md

         to   = module.tf_source.module.cloudbuild_project
     }

+**Note:** This code can be implemented in a separate *terraform file* (e.g. moved.tf).

-Now, on the majority of modules this should be enough.
-However, if part of a module's ID is composed of a autogenerated random string, you will need to hardcode this module's ID in the moved resource.
+In most cases, this is enough to update your terraform configuration.
+However, in this particular example, the source module's ID is composed of an autogenerated random string, so you will need to hardcode this module's ID in the updated resource, as well.

-In this specific example you will need to you will need to hard-code CICD project's ID at `module.tf_source`.
+    module "tf_source" {
+        source  = "terraform-google-modules/bootstrap/google//modules/tf_cloudbuild_source"
+        version = "~> 6.2"

+        org_id                = var.org_id
+        folder_id             = google_folder.bootstrap.id
+        project_id            = "${var.project_prefix}-b-cicd-${random_string.suffix.result}" # REPLACE_HERE
+        billing_account       = var.billing_account
+        group_org_admins      = local.group_org_admins
+        buckets_force_destroy = var.bucket_force_destroy
+    ...
+    }

-Now, we can verify that the number of resources to be destroyed have been reduced considerably.
+You can verify that the number of resources to be destroyed has been reduced.

     Plan: 146 to add, 4 to change, 48 to destroy.
 ### Backups

-You can save resources from being destroyed and instead make a copy of them as a backup.
-The following blocks of code shows how to save KMS keys no longer being part of the foundation v3 configuration.
+You can also use `moved blocks` to save resources from being destroyed and instead make a copy of them as a backup.

+The following blocks of code shows how to save KMS keys that  are no longer being part of the configuration for foundation v3.

 ```hcl
 terraform-example foundation/0-bootstrap/backup.tf.example